anubhavshail/Video_analyzer/README.md

-# Inttelligent Video Surveillance System using YOLO and OpenCV
+# Intelligent Video Surveillance System using YOLO and OpenCV

 This is a project to perform object detection, fall detection, car crash detection and social distancing detection.